bostonhuman/javascript-form-event/README.md

 When the form is submitted, the checkTerms() function is called.
 This tests to see if the user has checked the box that includes they agree to the terms and conditions.

 ![111](https://cloud.githubusercontent.com/assets/18538482/16814898/d156e480-4905-11e6-9636-588ec051df14.png)

+If not, the script will prevent the default behavior of the form element and stop it from submitting the form data to the server.
+It will show an error message to the user.